The Stoner Canon: 101 Trippy Movies, Albums, Books, TV Shows, and More

 Ultraviolence, Lana Del Rey (2014)

 None of that weak shit for Lana Del Rey: “I’ve got feathers in my hair,” she brags on the gloriously languid Ultraviolence, “I get high on hydroponic weed.”
 And given the record’s overall vibe, her story checks out — the whole thing feels like one gorgeously sustained exhale.
-Melodies billow out and float away, the tempo never exceeds “sleepwalking,” and a songrumored to be about Axl Rose literally just goes, “He loved guns and roses / Guns and roses / He loved guns and roses / He loved guns / And roses / Roses, roses.”
+Melodies billow out and float away, the tempo never exceeds “sleepwalking,” and a song rumored to be about Axl Rose literally just goes, “He loved guns and roses / Guns and roses / He loved guns and roses / He loved guns / And roses / Roses, roses.”
 We’ll have what she’s smoking.

 Vocalcity, Luomo (2000)